 Lives and works in Southern California

 Jeanne Holbrook was raised in San Diego, California.
 She grew up in suburbia.
-Jeanne attended San Diego State after a trip backpacking through Europe.
-When her father suddenly died, she stopped school and went to work immediately.
 Her sheltered life gave way to 20 plus years of corporate work.
 This was the beginning of a creative career in sales promotion and store design in Los Angeles and New York.
 Her career allowed her to travel and develop her visual judgement capabilities.
 Every day she developed her creative problem solving skills.

-Finally, Jeanne was able to return to school and complete her formal education in studio art.
+Eventually Jeanne returned to school and completed her formal education in studio art.
 She received her BA at California State University at San Bernardino.
 She is currently working on her MFA at CSUSB.

 Jeanne maintains a studio at home in the Inland Empire, in addition to working in a studio space at the university.